raxvan/precompiler/docs/main.md

 Conditional commands and their limitations
 ------------------------------------------

-This onditional commands are always evaluated:
+This conditional commands are always evaluated:
 - ```#if```
 - ```#ifdef```
 - ```#ifndef```